dward2/BME547/Assignments/BMICalculatorAssignment.md

 # Assignment: BMI Calculator
-In this assignment, you will be writing a program to calculate BMI from inputted weight and height measurements.
+In this assignment, you will be writing a program to calculate BMI (Body Mass Index) from inputted weight and height measurements.
 GitHub Classroom will be used for assignment repositories.
 Look for the announcement in Sakai with a link.
-The created repository will be empty.
-Create a README.md file in GitHub first.
-That will allow for this new repository to be cloned to your local computer.

 ### Program Specifications
-* Receives input from the user from the command/terminal window
+* Receives weight and height input from the user from the command/terminal window
    + Input can be received with code such as:
    `x = input("Enter number: ")`
    Note that `x` will be a string and may need to be converted to a `float` or